Reedham Children's Trust

 Board of Trustees

 The Trust has 4 trustees who receive no remuneration, payments, or benefits from the charity.
-Specific current trustee names are not publicly listed on the website.
+Current trustees (as of 2024) are:

 Senior Staff Team